6 Successful Brand Storytelling Tips

 The impact of website color schemes goes beyond appearance and aesthetics.
 Colors produce associations, triggering certain feelings in the audience.
 The exact meaning of colors may differ from culture to culture, but the persuasive effect they have on people is universal.

 As your website is an extension of your brand, using your primary colors across your site will help to consolidate your brand image.
 This, in turn, leads to more brand recognition.
-Study successful examples, pick the colors that best capture your brand, and use them to share your message more efficiently.
+Study successful examples, pick the color palettes that best capture your brand, and use them to share your message more efficiently.

 Just getting started with your website?
 Check out our ready-to-use website templates that will help you build your site in minutes.